-Consistency with the 2009 MDOT Transportation Plan: The MD 5 Business Improvements are consistent with MDOT's goals to promote Safety and Security through extending the right turn lane as a refuge for turning vehicles and allowing through traffic the necessary mobility in this major thoroughfare.
+Consistency with the 2014 MDOT Transportation Plan: The MD 5 Business Improvements are consistent with MDOT's goals to promote Safety and Security through extending the right turn lane as a refuge for turning vehicles and allowing through traffic the necessary mobility in this major thoroughfare.
 The improvements also play a key role in Maryland's goal to promote System Preservation and Performance of the local and regional highway network, by both improving the flow of traffic as well as upgrading the existing roadway to modern design standards.
 The State goal of greater Environmental Stewardship is also achieved by retrofitting new stormwater management facilities within an area that currently has no stormwater treatment, further improving regional water quality.
-The additional request to reconstruct this section of MD 5 Business to the Waldorf Urban Design Standards will further enhance these goals, as well as provide the desired goal to provide Connectivity to Daily Life.
-This project is one of the top three roadway projects envisioned to initiate the redevelopment of the Waldorf Town Center.
-We look forward to working with SHA to provide the framework of government investment in infrastructure to be the catalyst for redefining Waldorf as a multi-modal Urban Town Center.
+The additional request to reconstruct this section of MD 5 Business to the Waldorf Urban Design Standards will further enhance these goals, as well as provide the desired goal to provide Community Vitality and Economic Prosperity.
+This project is one of the top three roadway projects envisioned to initiate the redevelopment of downtown Waldorf.
+We look forward to working with SHA to provide the framework of public investment in infrastructure that will provide a catalyst for the transformation of Waldorf into a multi-modal new urban center.